JhustynC/KafkaApp-CleanArchitecture/README.md

 2. The **Wallet Service** consumes balance requests from Kafka and fetches data from BlockCypher API
 3. The **WebSocket Server** manages client connections and coordinates between services
 4. The **CLI Client** connects via WebSocket and receives real-time updates about wallet balances and prices

+## Get Token

+Go to: https://accounts.blockcypher.com/tokens and get a API token